1Mill/notes/conferences/agile-open-northwest-2024.md

 * Use "On line 21.5" to mean create a new line below line 21.
 * Hard to keep silane as observer in strong style where only the navigator is supposed to speak (unless they call on an observer)
 * Rapid rotations stress test collective understanding of the work and working agreements / team agreements
-* Best to practice rols / working agreements in low stakes environments because real stress will estroy working agreements.
+* Best to practice roles / working agreements in low stakes environments because real stress will estroy working agreements.
   * Trial by fire is not a good way to practice new skills.
 * Stand the navigator far enough away from the driver so they have to project their voice to ensure everybody has the same working context.